skrel/shop_manager/README.md

 # shop_manager

 For using this sample you need MySQL table and MS SharePoint account.
-Open the browser: http://localhost/record

     $sql = "CREATE TABLE users (
             id INT(6) UNSIGNED AUTO_INCREMENT PRIMARY KEY,